torchnyu/blog/_drafts/2020-01-01-nyu-cs-transfer-perspective.md

 # Class Size

 There are 250 kids in my introductory courses.
 They are weed-out classes so the size makes sense.
 However, it left less room for help from TA and professor.
 Usually, there's a long line to get help on projects.
-Luckily, I usually came super early to avoid the crowds and am able to get help on difficult projects.
-Those who came 30 minutes later are not fortunate.
-Additionally, it leaves less room to ask questions during classes as the professor needs to go through lectures with
-250 people in the lecture hall.
+Luckily, I usually came super early to avoid the crowds and was able to get help on difficult projects.
+Students who came 30 minutes later were not so fortunate.
+Additionally, it left less room to ask questions during class as the professor needed to go through lectures with 250 people in the lecture hall.

 # Waitlisting